 made famous by Sarah Bernhardt

-It was powered by mineral oil until 1875, then switched to petroleum steam in 1903, before being electrified in 1950.
-In 1987, the last keeper, René Le Port, left the lighthouse when it was automated.
-The Poulains lighthouse is now controlled from the Goulphar lighthouse.
-32 m² of photovoltaic panels have been integrated on its roof to power its lamp and a set of batteries allows it to remain autonomous during ten days without sun.
-A generator is also present, just in case.
+The Phare des Poulains operated with mineral oil until 1875, switched to petroleum vapor in 1903, and was electrified in 1950.
+In 1987, the last lighthouse keeper, René Le Port, left when it was automated, and controls handed over to the Goulphar lighthouse.
+The roof now features 32 square meters of photovoltaic panels, which power the lamp and a battery system, allowing the lighthouse to remain autonomous for up to ten days without sunlight.
+A backup generator is on site for emergencies.

 Some technical information